ehmicky/is-error-instance/README.md

 npm install is-error-instance
 ```

-This package is an ES module and must be loaded using
+This package works in browsers and Node.js >=14.18.0.
+It is an ES module and
+must be loaded using
 [an `import` or `import()` statement](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c),
 not `require()`.